Business Valuation Report Made Simple

-Many business owners need a business valuation for a variety of reasons including annual planning, tax and estate planning, preparing for a sell, ownership buyouts, issuing stock options, etc. Business owners look to a valuation to know the dollar range for which their company is worth.
+Many business owners need a business valuation for a variety of reasons including annual planning, tax, and estate planning, preparing for a sale, ownership buyouts, issuing stock options, etc. Business owners look to a valuation to know the dollar range for which their company is worth.
 However, in addition to this dollar amount, there is much more to a valuation report and if applied can be used to grow and add value to your company.
 For additional questions, schedule a free consultation with Peak Business Valuation.

 1. Cover Page